Transform Your Career

 Payment Schedule:

-- 1st Payment – Before class starts
+• 1st Payment – Before class starts

-- 2nd Payment – End of month 1
+• 2nd Payment – End of month 1

-- 3rd Payment – End of month 2
+• 3rd Payment – End of month 2

-- 4th Payment – End of month 3
+• 4th Payment – End of month 3

-Option 3 - Pay with a Student Loan
+Option 3 - Pay by Crowdfunding

-SKILLSFund – Learn More
+GoFundMe – Learn More

 GoFundMe is the biggest personal crowdfunding website.
 There are no deadlines or goal requirements with GoFundMe, and you keep every donation you receive.
 With no penalties for missing your goal — it’s possible to put whatever funds you receive toward your student loan repayment.